 This dialog box displays the current memory map.
-The E6000 H8S or H8/300 series supports four blocks of user memory.
-These can be 256 kbyte or 1 Mbyte each, depending on the SIMM fitted.
+The E6000 H8S supports four blocks of user memory.
+These can be 256 kbytes or 1 Mbyte each, depending on the SIMM fitted.
 Each block can be placed in the address space on a 256-kbyte or 1-Mbyte boundary.